wawandco/maildoor/README.md

 ## Features

-- Out the box pluglable with standard go http server
+- Pluggable with any go http server
+- UI ready to use
+- Customizable email sending function
+- Customizable email validation function
 - No dependencies.